1kevgriff/kevgriffin.v4/blog/2020-12-09 SignalR ConnectionIds.md

 If you're running multiple versions of your server at any moment, I'm going to assume you're using Redis backplane or Azure SignalR Server.
 Either way, you're going to run into issues.

 > Note: A lot of my experience is with Redis backplane, where I have replicated this issue many times.
 I didn't consider it a bug.
 Azure SignalR Server _might_ not have the same behavior, but still, you shouldn't do this.

+Additionally, you're writing A LOT of unnecessary code when you could simply use the built in mechanisms of SignalR to do this work for you.

+`cta:`

 ## What's a better alternative?